PoisotLab/EcologicalNetworks.jl/docs/index.md

-This package is *very* opinionated about the right way to analyze ecological networks - fortunately, we have documented (and justified) these opinions in an extensive review by @DelBes17.
+This package is *very* opinionated about the right way to analyze ecological networks - fortunately, we have documented (and justified) these opinions in an extensive review by @DelBes17 (all the references in this documentation can be clicked to see the article title and a link).
 We recommend reading this manuscript, as it lists the measures implemented here, details their interpretation, and justifies some best practices.

 Almost all of the measures for probabilistic networks can be found in the original paper by @PoiCir16.
 Some measures are in the package only, as they have